dltj/dltj-blog/content/2022-02-03-issue-83-cdl-wwe-childrens-book.md

 ## Author Speaks Up for Controlled Digital Lending
 {: #author-cdl-perspective}

-{% include image.html wpsrc="2022/2022-02-03-tweet.png" url="https://twitter.com/mariabustillos/status/1483466509800325127" float="right" width="320" alt="Screen capture of Maria Bustillos tweet saying 'ebooks are books!
+{{ image(float="right", width="320", localsrc="2022/2022-02-03-tweet.png", caption="The controversial tweet.", alt="Screen capture of Maria Bustillos tweet saying 'ebooks are books!
 CDL is Controlled Digital Lending, and it means treating ebooks like paper books, so you can borrow them from libraries.
-This is COOL and GOOD" caption="The controversial tweet." %} {% include thursday-threads-quote.html blockquote='The Big Five publishing houses’ share of the approximately $25 billion book publishing market is estimated at 80%.
+This is COOL and GOOD", ahref="https://twitter.com/mariabustillos/status/1483466509800325127") }} {% include thursday-threads-quote.html blockquote='The Big Five publishing houses’ share of the approximately $25 billion book publishing market is estimated at 80%.
 And it’s Big Publishing that is indeed throwing its weight around by suing the Internet Archive (the “org making reproductions” referenced here, which is actually a California state library and leading institution for digital preservation, not some random “org”).

 Again, [Controlled Digital Lending] provides the legal framework for any library to make **one copy** of **one paper book** that it owns and loan it to **one patron** at a time.'